-The physical and technical limitations of today's optical components can only be overcome through interdisciplinary research efforts in manufacturing microsystem engineering (optical microcavities, MEMS and waveguides), nanotechnology (nano-structured materials such as quantum dots, carbon nanotubes and diamond nanowires), telecommunications (novel optical fibres) and optics (nanophotonics).
+The physical and technical limitations of today's optical components can only be overcome through interdisciplinary research efforts in microsystems (optical microcavities, Microelectromechanical systems (MEMS) and waveguides), nanotechnology (nano-structured materials such as quantum dots, carbon nanotubes and diamond nanowires), telecommunications (novel optical fibres) and optics (nanophotonics).
 More fundamental limitations must be tackled by basic research on the interaction between light and matter, on novel materials, and on new structures with revolutionary photonic properties.
 This will require work in quantum optics, quantum information, materials science, and solid-state physics over the next decades.

-"Basic Science, Quantum Optics" priority activities for the next decade is as follows:
+"Basic Science, Quantum Optics" priority activities for the next decade are as follows.

-3.10.1.1 Low-cost, high-accuracy transfer standards
+Low-cost, high-accuracy primary and transfer standards

-High-accuracy (primary or transfer) standards operating in the single-photon regime, and which can be embedded in quantum optical technologies, are required.
+High-accuracy standards operating in the single-photon regime, and which can be embedded in quantum optical technologies, are required.
 The latter will require the development of robust techniques for applying the transfer standards to the single-photon regime.